Grünfeld Defence: Exchange Variation: 4.cxd5 Nxd5 5.e4

 Vladimir Kramnik and Boris Gelfand are the leading practitioners as White, and Ľubomír Ftáčnik has had many fine results with the black pieces.

 Russian System: 4.Nf3 Bg7 5.Qb3

 In bringing more pressure to bear against Black's central outpost on d5, White practically forces ...dxc4, thus gaining a central preponderance; however, in return, their queen will often be exposed as Black's queenside play unfolds in the middlegame.
-After 5... dxc4 6.
-Qxc4 0-0 7. e4, Black has several primary options:
+After 5...dxc4 6.Qxc4 0-0 7.e4 Black has several primary options:

 Hungarian Variation: 7...a6

 The Hungarian Variation, 7...a6, has been championed by Peter Leko.

 Smyslov Variation: 7...Bg4 8.Be3 Nfd7

-7...Bg4 8.Be3 Nfd7 was a topical line from the 1950s through the mid-1970s.
+Named after Vasily Smyslov, 7...Bg4 8.Be3 Nfd7 was a topical line from the 1950s through the mid-1970s.

 Prins Variation: 7...Na6

-7...Na6 (Lodewijk Prins') idea, which Kasparov favoured in several of his World Championship matches against Karpov.
+7...Na6 is Lodewijk Prins's idea, which Kasparov favoured in several of his World Championship matches against Karpov.

 Byrne Variation: 7...Nc6

 This line is commonly seen in recent games.
-After 7...Nc6 white will most commonly play 8.Be2, followed by 8...e5!
+After 7...Nc6, White will most commonly play 8.Be2, followed by 8...e5!
 9.d5 Nd4 10.Nxd4 exd4 11.Qxd4.
-A pawn sacrifice to develop black's pieces and generate active counterplay.
+A pawn sacrifice to develop Black's pieces and generate active counterplay.